mliew21396/remote-work-u3/week-8/BONUS-challenges/SQLzoo/README.md

 * 5 SUM and COUNT
 * 6 JOIN (#8-13 of the tutorial is **BONUS**!)

 You will need to do some research as you go.
 The tutorial is more meant to get you to experiment and try queries.
 It's not really intended to teach.
-So this is a good time to amp up your researching skills! [w3schools.com](http://www.w3schools.com/sql/default.asp) is a pretty good reference.
+So this is a good time to amp up your researching skills! [w3schools.com](http://www.w3schools.com/sql/default.asp) is a pretty good reference for SQL Queries.
+Unfortunately there aren't a whole lot of great resources for learning SQL for how established it is.

 When you finish each required quiz, take a screenshot of it.
 You'll need to include it in your solution file.